By Keith Weiner of Monetary Metals

 What we see is what Sherlock Holmes observed that people heard in the night in the story Silver Blaze.
 There are no interesting features.
 Other than the temporary backwardation in the September contract, we see a rising basis and falling cobasis as we look out to December 2018.
 The rising basis looks a lot like the yield curve in the dollar, though slightly lower (6-month LIBOR is 1.5%).

 If a real shortage developed in silver, the above curve would look quite different.
-And we would be publishing pictures of it.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+And we would be publishing pictures of it.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.